d-ries/linux-essentials/xx_additional_exercises/users/100_solutions.md

 ## Task 1
 The definition of users is kept in the file /etc/passwd.
 This file have 1 line for each user.
 Each of these lines is divided into 7 fields, separated by a “:”.
 Give a description of each of these fields:

-Field 1:	Login name
+Field 1:	Login name <br />
-Field 2:	X to show there is a password for this user in /etc/shadow Field 3:	Numerical user ID
+Field 2:	X to show there is a password for this user in /etc/shadow<br />
+Field 3:	Numerical user ID<br />
-Field 4:	Numerical group ID
+Field 4:	Numerical group ID<br />
-Field 5:	Username and/or comment field
+Field 5:	Username and/or comment field<br />
-Field 6:	User home directory
+Field 6:	User home directory <br />
-Field 7:	Login shell
+Field 7:	Login shell <br />

 <br/>![](images/2022-08-15-16-13-12.png)
 <br/>![](images/2022-08-15-16-13-19.png)